-Sometimes, it’s very hard to define what the problem with quality is, so disputes usually happen between customers and suppliers for weeks and even months.
-This means that you have to spend both money and time during the whole process of requesting the refund, in which case, you may have missed the best time for selling and all your previous efforts on this order are wasted.
+Sometimes, it’s very hard to define what the quality problem is, so customers and suppliers usually have disputes for weeks and even months.
+This means that you have to spend both money and time requesting a refund.
+Then you may have missed the best time for selling and all your previous efforts on this order are wasted.

 I am not saying that trade assurance is useless for buyers.
-Instead, what I’m saying is that trade assurance is not 100% safe when choosing suppliers.
-Buyers should highly consider the supplier’s professional experience, communication efficiency, attitude towards problems, product’s quality, and, of course, the price.
+Instead, the same as “verified supplier”, trade assurance is not 100% safe.
+Buyers should highly consider the supplier’s professional experience, communication efficiency, attitude towards problems, product quality, and, of course, the price.

 Common Mistakes When Looking for and Visiting Suppliers in China

-Of course, there are also some local wholesale markets in Shanghai, but they cater to the locals.
+Also, there are some local wholesale markets in Shanghai, but they cater to the locals.
 In other words, foreigners will get a very high price from them.

 Last year, I met a customer, Jannie.
-She was planning to find a supplier for cosmetic packaging.
-And guess what?
-She flew directly to Shanghai and found nothing there.
-The thing is, she could have gotten the information she needed from Google before coming to China, and find out that the kinds of suppliers that she was looking for are more concentrated in the areas around Guangzhou or Yiwu instead of Shanghai.
+She was planning to find a supplier for cosmetic packaging and flew directly to Shanghai but found nothing there.
+However, she could have gotten the information from Google before coming to China, that the suppliers she was looking for are more concentrated in Guangzhou or Yiwu instead of Shanghai.

-Back when I have not yet started my own sourcing company, I met someone in Yiwu who wanted to import a crystal chandelier to the USA.
-However, a crystal chandelier is hard to find in the Yiwu wholesale market.
-He complained to me that there are very few crystal chandeliers in Yiwu market.
+Once I met someone in Yiwu who wanted to import a crystal chandelier to the USA.
+However, a crystal chandelier is hard to find in Yiwu wholesale market.
+He complained to me that there were very few crystal chandeliers in the Yiwu market.

 So I told him that each industry cluster has its own product specialization.
-For example, the main production area for chandeliers is in Zhongshan.
+The main production area for chandeliers is in Zhongshan.
 Yiwu is definitely not the right place for that.
-This means that it would be harder to find a competitive price for chandeliers in Yiwu than in Zhongshan, right?
+This means that it would be harder to find a competitive price for chandeliers in Yiwu than in Zhongshan.

-11. Knowing about the Canton Fair but having no idea if the Canton Fair is suitable for you.
+13. Know the Canton Fair but Have No Idea if the Canton Fair Is Suitable for You.

 When talking about taking part in the exhibition in China, many foreigners will think of the Canton Fair, the largest exhibition (includes a wide variety of products) in China.
 But the suppliers there will have a higher demand for MOQ or have low MOQ but with an uncompetitive unit price.
 Moreover, many of the suppliers in the Canton Fair are big trading companies.

 If you’re cultivating 1 to 2 products in a niche, Canton Fair is perfect for you.
-But, if you have lots of different items needed to be purchased (low MOQ), the Canton Fair may not be suitable for you.
+But, if you purchase lots of different items in small quantities, the Canton Fair is not suitable for you.

-For example, if you have a small supermarket chain in your country, you will need a lot of consumer goods.
+For example, you have a small supermarket chain in your country and need various consumer goods.
 In this case, cooperating with a sourcing company or trading company seems to be the smart choice.

 The sample provided by the supplier is not the one you want.
-But the supplier promises you that when the mass-produced product comes out, it would definitely be the one you want.
+But the supplier promises you that the mass-produced product will definitely meet your requirements.
 “It’s just a small problem with the sample” is the common excuse.
 Sadly, many experienced importers will still believe in such unreliable words.

-B. you need a QC or a third party inspection agency in China.
-They can help you in inspecting the goods during production.
-If the goods don’t match your quality standards, you can ask them to refuse to pay the balance payment unless re-work on the products is done.
+B. You need a QC or a third-party inspection agency in China.
+They can help you inspect the goods during production.
+If the goods don’t match your quality standards, they can refuse the defective products and ask the factory to rework them.
 In this case, the risk of receiving unqualified goods can be greatly reduced.

-Many importers think that the supplier knows everything.
-Honestly, many Chinese suppliers don’t know much about product certification/patents.
-The certificates that are generally required are the Customs Clearance and a test report or certificate needed in the local market where the products will be sold.
+Many importers think that suppliers know everything.
+Honestly, many Chinese suppliers don’t know much about product certification/patents, because certificates or test reports are generally required for product sales in your local market and customs clearance.

 - Consult with your local forwarders about the product permission in customs clearance.

-Regarding product patents, you should not rely solely on some suppliers’ words.
+For product patents, you should not rely totally on some suppliers’ words, either.
 You must verify it on the patent office’s website.
-Especially when you are intending to sell the product online, such as in Amazon, you will get into trouble if you sell a product with an infringed patent.
+Especially when you are intending to sell the product online, such as on Amazon, you will get into trouble if you sell a product with an infringed patent.

 Common Mistakes when Communicating with Chinese Wholesale Suppliers

-Especially when you’re following up the status of your order, checking samples or the production, or in cases when an email is not clear enough, the video and voice functions of WeChat can help you clearly get your message across and even help show you the actual state of your goods, or in which step in production it is currently in.
+When you’re following up on the status of your order and production, checking samples, or your email is not clear enough, the video and voice functions of WeChat can show you the actual status of your goods, which step the production is in, and help you clearly convey the message.